Little Broken

 Secret Ingredient

 Then the Old Bay Seasoning – a must in Maryland crab soup!
-It’s loaded with different spices, like mustard, paprika, crushed red pepper, ginger, just to name a few.
+It’s loaded with different spices, like mustard, paprika, crushed red pepper, and ginger, just to name a few.

-It’s got a really good kick to it and is delicious in any type of seafood, but especially a crab soup.
+It’s got a really good kick to it and is delicious in any type of seafood, but especially crab soup.
 If you can’t find Old Bay at your local store, look for J.O.
 Crab Seasoning.
 It’s an alternative to Old Bay.

-How to Make Maryland Crab Soup Recipe
+How to Make Maryland Crab Soup

 • Step 1: Cook the carrots, celery, and onions in a heavy-duty dutch-oven or soup pot until soft.
 About 5-8 minutes.